fireship-io/fireship.io/content/courses/angular/user-email-pass.md

       }
       if (this.isPasswordReset) {
         await this.afAuth.sendPasswordResetEmail(email);
-        this.serverMessage = 'Check your email';
+        this.serverMessage = "Check your email";
       }
     } catch (err) {
       this.serverMessage = err;